Joe Ripp (Club Director)

 Kyra Pelayo (Assistant Coach)

 Kyra returns to Vision Volleyball Club for a fifth season after competing for Vision as a junior player.
 She also competed at Saint Francis High School before attending Hawaii Pacific University.
 She was an outstanding Libero, earning PacWest Conference Libero-of-the-Year honors, as well as All-PacWest First-Team honors.
 She started her coaching career in Hawaii with HI-Intensity Volleyball Club, and with Chaminade University, where she was a Volunteer Assistant.

 Jeanine Haldi (Head Coach)

-Jeanine leads the 15 Blue team after coaching the 12’s program for two seasons.
-Prior to working with 12’s program, she coached the 16 Blue team for the previous four seasons.
-She is currently the Head Coach at Soquel High School after completing eight seasons as an Assistant Coach with San Jose State.
+Jeanine enters her 8th season with Vision, where she has coached at the 16’s, 15’s, 12’s and now 13’s division.
+She is currently the Head Coach at Soquel High School where her teams have won 2 league and 2 CCS Championships.
+Jeanine also sent eight seasons as an Assistant Coach with San Jose State.
 She is into her eleventh season coaching junior volleyball.
-As a junior player, she played her senior season for Vision's 18 Gold Head Coach, Jason Mansfield and was an All-American at the Junior Nationals.
+As a junior player, she played her senior season for Vision's 18 Gold former Head Coach, Jason Mansfield and was an All-American at the Junior Nationals.
 She played for SJSU from 1999-2002, and finished her career ranking sixth all-time in digs.
 She was a three-time Scholar-Athlete, and graduated in 2003 with a degree in Kinesiology.
 She earned her Masters Degree in Sport Management from USF in 2006.
 For more information see Jeanine's SJSU bio.